 The Financial Conduct Authority is the conduct regulator for 56.000 financial institutes, firms and markets accross the UK.
 A quick glimpse on their site and a search for “terrorism” did reveal this publication on the matter.
 On the phone the FCA could not comment on this matter but they did state their interest is obviously to regulate the aspects of integrity avoiding fraud and money laundering.

 By Walter Ivasc for World News Tomorrow

-Posted by World News Tommorrow on October 24, 2016, With 1225 Reads Filed under Of Interest.
+Posted by World News Tommorrow on October 24, 2016, With 1228 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.